PeterWinzell/GDP-melco/report/report.md

 Figure 2 shows the flow through the components when subscribing to a signal which is interfacing openDS[[5]](https://www.opends.eu).

 ![Signal flow](signalFlow-3.png)<br>
 *Fig 2.
-Basic signal flow through W3C web socket server*
+Basic signal flow through W3C web socket server for a subscription request*

+So, explain a bit in more detail the server will for each request parse the json and through a requesthandler factory pattern invoke a request handler for that particular request.
+The handler is then responsible for the request response to the client within the processRequest function.

+Ex: T.B.A

+This is the basic and simple principle behind the server implementation.
+However, apart from this the implementation does involve a bit more logic that allows the server to handle multiple clients, multiple requests and authorization management.

+VSIAdapter and VISSSignalInterface T.B.A

 # Usability According to Spec
 T.B.A